Prediction Sets and Conformal Inference with Interval Outcomes: Introduction

 where $\Prob$ is the distribution over $(X_{i}, Y_i)$ for $i= 1,\dots, n+1$.
-This paper constructs such a set when $Y$ is interval valued.
-The exact finite-sample coverage property that our construction provides is given in more details in \autoref{sec:conformal} .
+This paper constructs such a set when $Y$ is interval-valued.
+The exact finite-sample coverage property that our construction provides is given in more detail in \autoref{sec:conformal}.